sikado/spotify-player/README.md

 ## Development server

-Run `nx serve spotify-player` for a dev server.
+Run `npx nx serve spotify-player` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Tech Stack

-- React/Nextjs with Apollo-Client & Redux toolkit
+- React/Nextjs with Apollo-Client & Redux Toolkit
 - Jest for unit tests without DOM
 - Cypress for DOM testing
+- Playwright for E2E (run on checklyHQ)
 - Nx to manage the repo
 - Hosting on Vercel